A Local’s Guide to Visiting Rovaniemi in November (2025)

 While I can name a plethora of things to do in Rovaniemi in November, there are quite a few activities that it is too early for.
 These are:

-- Dog-sledding: it can sometimes start in November but typically not.
-You can do the dog-carting which I highly recommend and it also prepares the pups for the upcoming season!
+- Dog-sledding: It can sometimes start in November but typically not.
+You can do the dog-carting, which I highly recommend and it also prepares the pups for the upcoming season!

-- Icebreaker cruise: this experience starts on December 4 this year.
+- Icebreaker cruise: This experience starts on December 19, 2025.

 What to Wear & Bring